This savory pizzelle recipe makes light, crispy crackers right in your kitchen. This recipe can be modified to include your favorite herbs and spices!

-Add eggs, one at a time, to a medium bowl, whisking after each addition.
+- Add eggs, one at a time, to a medium bowl, whisking after each addition.
 After melting allow the butter to cool slightly.
 Pour butter into egg mixture whisking while you add it.

-Add dill, lemon peel, sugar, and salt to the egg mixture.
+- Add dill, lemon peel, sugar, and salt to the egg mixture.
 Whisk until the batter is light and frothy, about a minute.

-Add whole wheat flour, and baking powder together to the egg mixture.
+- Add whole wheat flour, and baking powder together to the egg mixture.
 Stir with a wooden spoon just until the flour is moist and the batter clings together.
 The batter will be thick and it will clump together but it should still be light.
 The batter consistency is a little thicker than muffin batter but not as thick as biscuit dough.

-Preheat the pizzelle iron according to manufacturer’s directions.
+- Preheat the pizzelle iron according to manufacturer’s directions.

-Drop the batter by heaping teaspoonful into the centre of the pizzelle design plate, just a little toward the back of centre.
+- Drop the pizzelle batter by heaping teaspoonful into the centre of the pizzelle design plate, just a little toward the back of centre.
 Close the pizzelle iron.
 Latch the lock to ensure even thickness.

-Cook the pizzelles until the steam stops escaping from the iron, around a minute.
+- Cook the savory pizzelles until the steam stops escaping from the iron, around a minute.
 Pizzelles should be golden brown and will hold their shape when removed from the pizzelle iron.
 They will still be soft, but will crisp up as they cool.

-If you wish to make smaller crackers, use a pizza wheel to cut each pizzelle into 4 pieces immediately when you take it out of the pizzelle iron.
+- If you wish to make smaller crackers, use a pizza wheel to cut each pizzelle into 4 pieces immediately when you take it out of the pizzelle iron.
 Cool in a single layer on a cooling rack.
 Stack to store.

-Package savory pizzelles in a cookie tin or other air tight container.
+- Package savory pizzelles in a cookie tin or other air tight container.
 Pizzelles will keep a week or two at room temperature.
 They may be frozen for longer storage.

 What to do with the leftovers

-More Pizzelle recipes to inspire you
+More pizzelle recipes to inspire you

 Pizzelle irons make both sweet cookies and savory crackers.
 Try these recipes to fill your cookie tins.
 Pizzelles make lovely and attractive hostess gifts and neighbor gifts, too.
 You can also roll them with a cone form to make waffle cones or cream horns.
 Pizzelles are surprisingly versatile waffle cookies and crackers.